 Academic Career Map (ACM)

-The ACM is a framework providing guidance to support the career development and progression of academics across the University.
-It will come into effect for the 2019/20 academic year.
+The Academic Career Map is a framework providing guidance to support the career development and progression of academics across Kent.

 Apprenticeships are for everyone regardless of age, gender or job level.

 They offer a flexible approach to learning that can be done over time at the pace of the learner.

 The University is building for a successful and sustainable future, as underlined in our Kent 2025 Strategy.